 Meta Robots Nofollow: Controlling Crawling

 Next, we have the nofollow command.
 There are actually two different nofollow statements.
 The nofollow command that controls crawling is the meta robots nofollow.
 This nofollow is applied at a page-level by specifying the nofollow in a meta robots tag in the page’s <head>.

 <meta name="robots" content="nofollow" />

-Rel Nofollow: Explaining the Nature of the Link
+Rel Nofollow & Rel Qualifiers: Explaining the Nature of the Link

 The other nofollow is the rel=”nofollow” command, which is also called a rel qualifier.
-Rel qualifiers do not influence how robots crawl but explain the nature of why this link is included.
+Rel qualifiers do not influence how robots crawl but explain the nature of why this link is included when robots crawl.
 Traditionally, rel=”nofollow” was used to specify any links that were sponsored or had a monetary relationship.
 Google has since introduced other types of qualifiers: rel=”sponsored” and rel=”ugc”.
 The rel=”sponsored” qualifier is for any paid link, rel=”ugc” is for any link contained within user-generated content, and the rel=”nofollow” is for any other link you’d rather Google’s bots not associate with your website.

 These rel commands are specified on a link-level with a “rel” attribute added to a specific <a> tag.
 For example, this link would be nofollowed and this link to /no-robots-here page wouldn’t be associated from your website.